JiayinCao/SORT/index.md

 SORT, short for Simple Open-source Ray Tracing, is my personal cross platform ray tracing renderer.
 It is a standalone ray tracing program, while works well in Blender as a renderer plugin.
 Simliar to other open source ray tracer, like PBRT, luxrenderer, SORT is also a physically based renderer.
 However, since it is a solo project that I worked on in my spare time, it is way simpler comparing with others.
+For those who are interested in compiling SORT by themselves, please check out [this page](/compilation.md) for further deatail.

 ## Features